-A recent DoubleClick study involving 150 publishers found 80% and more realizing higher ad viewability rates with AMP pages in comparison to other pages.
-This proves that AMP pages are simplified and secure thus able to deliver better advertising to eyeballs.
+As per the recent DoubleClick study, around 80% of publishers realize that more people saw their ads and engaged with AMP pages in comparison to other pages which are much slower.
+This proves that AMP pages are simplified and secure to deliver better advertising to eyeballs.

 5 Cons Of Accelerated Mobile Pages